allisondw/Sorta-PROTOTYPE/README.md

 ## Next Steps

 #### Mobile iOS appplication
-    - I'd like to take this prototype and transform it from the CRUD-focused SPA it is now to a mobile digital art tool available initially through the App store, then for Android users as well.
+I'd like to take this prototype and transform it from the CRUD-focused SPA it is now to a mobile digital art tool available initially through the App store, then for Android users as well:
+[] Remove unnecessary CRUD-focused features
+[] Use React Native/alternative to repackage into iOS compatible application [] Test and test and test
+[] Submit for App store review